 The expressions for initializers of function variant parameters can be complex or costly to evaluate.
 The sharing of such expressions or common sub-expressions is possible with let-expressions.
+They are applicable to function definitions using an expression (Section 12.6 and to function variants (Section 12.7).

 A let-expression for function variants consists of a block of variable declarations and a final expression with the function call to the underlying function definition.
-The scope of the variables extends to the end of the let-expression, such that the final expression can make use of the variable values.
-In general, variables can also be used in subsequent definitions of other variables in the let-expression.
-Variables are read-only and cannot be re-defined in the same let-expression.
+The scope of the variables extends to the